 How do I enroll?

-Attend a mandatory program orientation where the staff will review the program requirements and assist you with course registration details.
+Attend a mandatory program orientation with the program coordinator where the staff will review the program requirements and assist you with course registration details.
 Contact program coordinator at 410-777-2925 for details.
-Use certificate code CE.MED-ED-IV.
+Use certificate code CRT.MDA.ECG-IV.

 Other Related Studies